 With all these great ideas in mind, there’s really no reason why you should be eating boring food!

 - Onions have a bunch of health benefits and can be great for your liver.

 - You may crave a nice relaxing soup with onions if you’re feeling sick.

 - Onions – raw or cooked – just make food taste better!

 There are so many ways that onions can come into your recipes without being overpowering – even if it is only because they give the dishes depth and dimension.
 They’re not going anywhere anytime soon either!

-If you feel like your cravings for onions are out of control, please see my post on cravings and how to stop food cravings here.
+If you feel like your cravings for onions are out of control, please see my post on cravings here.

 If you want more information about this topic feel free to comment below or shoot me an email.
 I’d love to hear from you!